Sigimera/sigimera-ruby-client/README.md

 Sigimera Client
 ===============

-This repository includes a ruby client library for the REST API under http://api.sigimera.org.
+The following ruby gem encapsulates access to the Sigimera REST API under http://api.sigimera.org.
+It includes the needed SSL certificate for the HTTPS connections and a detailed documentation.
+This library will be developed in parallel to the API.

 Installation